docker/docs/content/subscription/desktop-license.md

 > **Tip**
 >
-> Explore [Docker's core subscriptions](https://www.docker.com/pricing/) to see what else Docker can offer you.
+> Explore [Docker subscriptions](https://www.docker.com/pricing/) to see what else Docker can offer you.
 { .tip }